Silphium terebinthinaceum aka Prairie Dock

 Prairie Dock, Basal Leaf Rosinweed, Dock Rosinweed

-How to care for Prairie Dock
+How difficult is it to take care of Prairie Dock

 Prairie Dock is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.